Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 + "[Sam](https://archive.is/Tn1fy)," who had a "minor romantic interest" and was persuaded while intoxicated to get in a bathtub with him at his apartment, followed by verbal abuse when they resisted.
 + "[West](https://archive.is/TjhUQ)," who was kissed without consent by Appelbaum at a hacker event.

+Only [one person](https://archive.is/9kjWs) claiming to be a victim of Appelbaum has publicly come forward and said they submitted a story to the site.
+So far they have alleged one incident (or possibly a span of incidents) of harassment which occured during the Chaos Communication Congress event in 2013 (30c3).
+As far as I can tell, the only story which matches would be "West" (hacker event), though because his submission was more recent it likely hasn't been added yet.